sufirumii/LlamaTron-RS1-Nemesis-1B/README.md

 | 5000 | 1.4301 | 1.4567 |
 | 6271 | 1.4200 | 1.4500 |

-Loss decreased consistently across all 6,271 steps.
-Clean convergence with no overfitting observed.
+Loss decreased consistently across all 6,271 steps, with clean convergence and no overfitting observed.

 ---

-## 🗂️ Dataset
+## Dataset

 Trained on [Medical-Reasoning-SFT-MiniMax-M2.1](https://huggingface.co/datasets/OpenMed/Medical-Reasoning-SFT-MiniMax-M2.1) by [Maziyar Panahi](https://www.linkedin.com/in/maziyar-panahi/) (OpenMed).